CiroZhang/Birdseye/readme.md

 On the badminton doubles dataset (Ding et al., 2023 [7]), which provides synchronized top-view and back-view drone footage, Birdseye reconstructs 3D player position from the back view alone and compares it against the top view's real annotated ground truth.
-Pooled across **4 rallies** (1,731 frame-level position comparisons), median localization error is **0.39m** (mean 0.45m).
-Given that the average arm span of an adult male is roughly 1.8m, a meaningful share of this error is plausibly body-scale noise — a raised arm or racket alone can shift a player's "position" by a large fraction of that.
-The following table shows the percentage of frames within several tolerance thresholds:
+Pooled across 20 rallies, median localization error is **0.39m** (mean 0.45m).
+Given that the average arm span of an adult male is roughly 1.8m, a meaningful share of this error is plausibly body-scale noise such as a raised arm alone can shift a player's "position" by a large fraction of that.
+Thus the following table shows the percentage of frames within several tolerance thresholds:

 | Tolerance | % of frames within |
 |---|---|